parshwanath-p2493/Ani-Poaching-Alarm-System-for-Trees-in-Forest-/README.md

 many law and order problems in India.
 Also, India’s economy has been greatly effected through these incidents.
 The main objective of our project is to deploy a system which can be used to restrict these kind of incidents like smuggling of sandalwood trees.
-This project design uses three different sensors namely, Flame sensor (to detect forest fires), Tilt sensor (to detect the inclination of tree which is being cut), Sound sensor (for effective detection of illegal logging of trees i.e. the sounds generated while axing the tree is sensed).
+This project design uses three different sensors namely, Flame sensor (to detect forest fires), Accelerometer sensor (to detect the inclination of tree which is being cut), Sound sensor (for effective detection of illegal logging of trees i.e. the sounds generated while axing the tree is sensed).
 Data generated from these three sensors is continuously monitored by the forest officials with the help of  BLYNK server